chancehl/rembrandt/README.md

 #### On your machine

 Run `npm run dev:watch` to start the bot in watch mode.
 This is useful for developing, but if you plan to not make any changes to the code, you can compile the code and then run the bot via `npm run build && npm run start`.
+The redis cache will also need to be started in order for the bot to function.
+Run `npm run start:redis` (this is a long running process, so run this in a new terminal window) to start the redis cache.

 Bot logs will be printed to the console.